Car Detailing Costs: Is It Cheaper To DIY?

 Car detailing is the process of restoring a car to like-new or better-than-new condition.
 More than just surface cleaning, the exterior and interior are treated for scratches, chips, cracks, aging and wear as well as washing away dirt, dust and grime.

 Car detailing is always done by hand (versus an automated car wash) and the end result is a pristine car that looks like it just rolled off the factory line.
+Check out these before and after car detailing photos.

 Exterior detailing primarily addresses perfecting and protecting the paint — removing scratches, correcting swirls and chips and repairing rust and oxidation.
 After washing the entire exterior and rinsing with water, the exterior detailing process includes: